james9909/dsh/README.md

 * Support for aliases
 * Support for setting environment variables
 * Configuration file for aliases and prompt
-* Support for running commands in the background with '&'
+* Support for running commands in the background with `&`, and bringing them to the foreground with `fg`
 * Recursive descent parser

 TODO: